sanger-cellular-informatics/Targeton-Designer/README.md

 }
 ```

-Remember to use exact names mentioned above.
+Remember to use the exact names mentioned above.
 If a filter name is missing, it will not be applied (e.g., if only `"filters": {"duplicates": true}`, `"HAP1_variant"` will not be applied).

 If no custom config file is passed, then the default `config/default_designer.config.json` will be applied.
 If a custom config file is passed but it does not contain a `filters` key, then the filters from `config/default_designer.config.json` will be applied.
 If the custom config file contains a `filters` key and no filters defined, i.e. `"filters": {},`, then the `duplicates` filter will be applied by default.